Project60/org.project60.banking/docs/config-example.md

 * the payment has nothing to do with CiviCRM
 * etc. etc.

-In the **third step (matching)** you pick one of the suggestions from the analyzing step and process that into CiviCRM.
+In the **third step (matching)** you pick one of the suggestions from the analyzing step and process that into CiviCRM (or configure the matcher to do so automatically).

 We will look into each step in some more detail in the following sections from a configuration point of view.